Mehaktoor/Motivational-Meme-Generator/README.md

 The app uses the `subprocess` module for the purpose of converting data from PDF to Txt format.
 Firstly, `pdftotext` needs to be installed on Mac or Windows.
 For this `xpdf` should be downloaded using [here](https://www.xpdfreader.com/pdftotext-man.html).
 For Mac, run `brew install pkg-config poppler python` and then `pip install pdftotext`

 ## Project Interface
+The project should be in the correct virtual environment before running it.
+Pass the command `source env/bin/activate`.
+This will activate the environment.

 There are two ways of running this project:

 1. Running on the command line - `python3 meme.py`.
 For getting more information you